A Quick Guide to Selecting a Rifle Scope

 Magnification refers to how much closer the target appears to the naked eye.

-For example, if the magnification of scope is 8X, it indicates you can see EIGHT TIMES closer than with the naked eye.
+For example, if the scope’s magnification is 8X, you can see EIGHT TIMES closer than with the naked eye.
 But how much magnification is required?
 A LOT of newbies would advise you to “purchase as much magnification as you can.”
 This isn’t always the case.
-If you buy too much magnification, you will not only have wasted your money, but you may not even utilize it.
+If you buy too much magnification, you will not only have wasted your money but may not even utilize it.
 That’s why I recommend a magnification level based on your needs.

 This should assist you: